There are many factors that influence how big adult bearded dragons get.

 |11 – 12||16 – 24||350 – 465|

 When you first hold your tiny dragon you can’t help immediately starting to guess how many times its current size it will grow to be.

 You would be right in imagining a doubling, tripling or quadrupling in size.

 Babies and juveniles grow very quickly during their first year of life, but what factors influence how fast they grow?

-Genetics play a large role on the maximum size your dragon can be.
+Genetics plays a large role in the maximum size your dragon can be.

 These determinants are inherited from how large their parents are.

 Gender also influences their size.

 Bearded dragons are sexually dimorphic but this is subtler than most pet lizards.